anthonyweidai/AndrewNg-DeepLearning/Lesson3/Week 2 Quiz - Autonomous driving (case study).md

      >  Deep learning algorithms are quite robust to having slightly different train and dev distributions.

-     -[x] **You should also correct the incorrectly labeled data in the test set, so that the dev and test sets continue to come from the same distribution**
+    \- [x] **You should also correct the incorrectly labeled data in the test set, so that the dev and test sets continue to come from the same distribution**

      > Because you want to make sure that your dev and test data come from the same distribution for your algorithm to make your team’s iterative development process is efficient.